 Workshop puts spotlight on mental health issues in workplace

-Business owners and HR professionals will receive valuable insights into dealing with mental health problems in the workplace at work at an event in Sheffield on November 8.
+Business owners and HR professionals will receive valuable insights into dealing with mental health problems in the workplace at an event in Sheffield on November 8.

 Kate, who has over two decades of experience in strategic and hands-on HR management, will share practical steps open to employers and outline the business benefits for employers and employees of building a more open and inclusive work culture.